Keanu Reeves On Third ‘Bill & Ted’ Movie: ‘It Still Has Its Challenges’

 Keanu Reeves has been working in showbiz since the mid-1980s, appearing in many Hollywood blockbusters that are considered some of the best movies of all-time like Point Break, Speed, The Matrix, and John Wick.

-However, there is one particular film franchise he starred in, that has a huge cult following, that he is always asked about: Bill & Ted.
+However, there is one particular film franchise he starred in that has a huge cult following that he is always asked about: Bill & Ted.

 As Ted “Theodore” Logan, he was one half of the iconic duo along with Alex Winter, as Bill S. Preston Esq.